 Amyloidosis is a rare, chronic condition in which abnormal proteins bunch together to form amyloid deposits.
 These deposits can build in certain body organs such as the heart, nerves, gastrointestinal tract, and kidneys, and may cause damage.

 What is cardiac amyloidosis?

-- Blood tests:
+- Blood work